Colubridae: Description

+Most Colubridae are oviparous (mode of reproduction where an egg is produced that will later hatch) with clutch size varying by size and species of snake.
+However, certain species of snakes from the subfamilies of Natricinae and Colubrinae are viviparous (mode of reproduction where young are live birthed).
+These viviparous species can birth various amounts of offspring at a time, but the exact number of offspring depends on the size and species of snake.

+Characteristics of Colubridae

+Characteristics of Colubridae include limbless bodies, left lung that is reduced or absent with or without a tracheal lung, well-developed oviducts, premaxillaries that lack teeth, maxilaries oriented longitudinally with teeth that are solid or grooved, mandible without a coronoid bone, dentary that has teeth, only a left carotid artery, intracostal arteries arising from the dorsal aorta every few trunk segments, no cranial infrared receptors occurring in pits or surface indentations, and optic foramina that typically traverse the frontal–parietal–parasphenoid sutures.

 Classification

 In the past, the Colubridae were not a natural group, as many were more closely related to other groups, such as elapids, than to each other.
 This family was historically used as a "wastebasket taxon" for snakes that do not fit elsewhere.
 Until recently, colubrids were basically colubroids that were not elapids, viperids, or Atractaspis.

 However, recent research in molecular phylogenetics has stabilized the classification of historically "colubrid" snakes and the family as currently defined is a monophyletic clade, although additional research will be necessary to sort out all the relationships within this group.
 As of May 2018, eight subfamilies are recognized.